mcstitzer/maize_genomic_ecosystem/README.md

 `GenomeInfo.R` is sourced by R scripts in each directory, provides consistent name variables, and contains the full paths to genome fastas and TE annotations.

-- `subgenomes` assigns each TE to a subgenome
+- `subgenomes/` assigns each TE to a subgenome
+- `genes/` finds closest genes